Palatine Light Legend Is Based On A True And Tragic Event – What Really Happened On Block Island

 What transpired next is not entirely clear.
 It is also unknown what happened to the wreck.
 According to some accounts, the ship was set on fire.
 Another possibility is that it was pushed out to sea to sink.

-Depositions taken from the surviving crew, discovered in 1925, reveal that Brook and his crew got into the ship's longboat and rowed ashore, leaving the passengers behind.
-When Brook reached Block Island, he was convinced by locals to retrieve the passengers.
+Depositions from the surviving crew, discovered in 1925, reveal that Brook and his crew got into the ship's longboat and rowed ashore, leaving the passengers behind.
+When Brook reached Block Island, locals convinced him to retrieve the passengers.
 Locals buried those who had died in the catastrophe.
 The few survivors were taken to peoples' homes and nourished back to health.

 Block Island looking North over Block Island Sound.
 The coast of Rhode Island is seen in the distance.
 Credit: Timothy J. Quill, Public Domain, CC BY-SA 4.0